siblackburn/python_bali/calculator/README.md

 # Warm-up:

 Write a function that finds all the matching parenthesis.
 Let's use string indeces to identify each parenthesis.

 For example:

-Valid:

 `(+ 1 2)` -> (0, 6)